xyproto/algernon/README.md

 // Return a string with various server information.
 ServerInfo() -> string

-// Log to the given filename.
-If the filename is an empty string, log to stderr.
+// Direct the logging to the given filename.
+If the filename is an empty
+// string, direct logging to stderr.
 Returns true if successful.
 LogTo(string) -> bool

 // Returns the version string for the server.